ShouvikSQA/Java_Programming_Problem_Solution/README.md

    And the number of  words will be space+1.
   ### Question 9
   - Find the number of occurrences of characters in a String
+   #### Solution Approch
+   We will use an hashmap to count the occurences of character.
+Will run a loop to the end of the string and increase the count of corresponding character in the Hashmap.
    ### Question 10
    - Print the  numbers which are not duplicate from the given array. numbers=[1, 1, 2, 3, 1, 2, 4, 5, 6, 5, 4, 7]
+ #### Solution Approch
+  We will use and hashmap and store the count of every number in the array.
+Then we will traverse the array and print only those who have count 1.
   ### Question 11
   - Remove Vowels from a String
+#### Solution Approch
+We will take a stringBuilder and add all the elements from the given string to it, except the vowels.
+Then we will remove the extra spaces using regex.
    ### Question 12
    - A core i 7 laptop price is 85000 tk and a gaming mouse price is 2500 tk.
 If I buy the laptop and 1 piece mouse, what will be my total cost after giving 15% discount?
 [Extract the digits from the paragraph and calculate the price]
+#### Solution Approch
+Here we will extract the necessary strings from the string using regex and then calculate the total cost

    ## Solution Codes -
  - [Click Here To See The Solution Codes and Output Document](https://docs.google.com/document/d/10otlwVuxS67WUWe2gvgaZWC6V_TL8AXSRg9miniAAV4/edit?usp=sharing)